Concordium/concordium.github.io/source/testnet/concepts/id-accounts.rst

 well as a number of secret values the user must use to be able to use the identity to create accounts.

-Identities can be created via :ref:`Concordium ID<testnet-get-started>`.
+Identities can be created via :ref:`Concordium ID<mobile-get-started>`.
 Identity issuance requires *Identity Verification*, which is the process of verifying the real-life identity of the user.
 This will typically involve taking photographs, scans of identification documents (e.g., passport), etc. Identity verification also